A good night’s sleep: In our over-scheduled world, it seems like everyone’s searching for it.

-The first place to start — before you go to the sleep clinic, before you take pills, before you try sleep therapy — is the most obvious: the bedroom.
+The first place to start — before you go to the sleep clinic, before you take pills, before you try sleep therapy — is the most obvious: your bedroom.

 “In order for the light to shine so brightly, the darkness must be present,” said philosopher Francis Bacon.

-The lighting itself also makes a difference for your slumber.
-Bedrooms need “lighting layers,” says Clifford Starr, chief lighting designer consultant for Lighting by Gregory, referring to the number of lights in the room, including the overhead light, the closet light, the bedside sconces and table lamps.
+Then focus on your light fixtures.
+Bedrooms need “lighting layers,” says Clifford Starr, chief lighting designer consultant for Lighting by Gregory, referring to the number of lights in the room, including the overhead light, the closet light, the bedside sconces, and table lamps.

 Studies show that red rose and lavender oils have been known to produce better quality sleep and even better dream recall.
 Roman chamomile oil and clary sage are also good relaxers.

 But what if you and your partner disagree on the level of firmness you want in a mattress?
 Memory foam mattresses might solve your problem, or some coil mattresses are firm on one side, plush on the other.

 But the key to a good night’s rest might lie more in the bedding than the actual bed itself.